Meet The Team

 Jeff Haack is a co-founder of the Transcaucasian Trail.
 He is a professional cartographer, author, and technologist.
 Jeff has worked in open source mapping projects and disaster risk management in Georgia, southeast Asia, and east Africa.
 He was a Peace Corps Volunteer in Georgia from 2006-2008 and has lived in the region for over six years.
 A passion for exploration has led him on many hiking and cycling expeditions in the Caucasus.

 Tom Allen is an explorer, filmmaker, author and blogger.
 He is a Fellow of the Royal Geographical Society and a founding board member of the Transcaucasian Trail Armenia NGO.
 He has undertaken adventurous journeys in more than 50 countries by foot, bicycle, kayak and horseback; produced three films, published four books, and runs two popular blogs.
-After envisioning a similar project in 2015, he led 2016’s Transcaucasian Expedition, supported by the Royal Geographical Society with the Land Rover Bursary, to explore and map the southern route of the TCT, and plans to extend this work into 2017.
+After envisioning a similar project to the TCT in 2015, he led 2016’s Transcaucasian Expedition, supported by the Royal Geographical Society with the Land Rover Bursary, to explore and map the southern route of the TCT, and is continuing this work in 2017 with a focus on Armenia.

 Sopho Bagauri is the TCT’s Outreach Coordinator.
 Her interest in the Caucasus Mountains has led her to work as a teacher, photographer, and volunteer in remote villages of Khevsureti and Svaneti, where she also collects local folk tales and legends.
 She has a BA in Psychology and experience working with underprivileged children through IREX, World Vision, United Nations, U.S. Peace Corps and Ilia State University projects in Georgia.
 She’s been hiking and rock climbing in Georgia and the U.S. for over 10 years.

 Vahagn is an artist and certified yoga trainer, traveler, cycling activist and eco-tourism specialist.
 Vahagn has a background as a youth trainer and radio-journalist and has worked in a number of international organizations such as MSF France, US Peace Corps, World Vision, Radio RFE RL, New York University, Columbia University, Council of Europe and Public Radio of Armenia.
-Vahagn is a founding board member and current President of the Transcaucasian Trail Armenia NGO.
+Vahagn is a founding member and former President of the TCT Armenia NGO.